What is the purpose of the TIDES Phase 2 study?

 - Identify ethnic inequalities in mental health and occupational outcomes amongst NHS health and social care workers, how COVID-19 exacerbates such inequalities,and the processes through which inequalities are produced, maintained and resisted.

-- Develop a Race Equality Assessment toolkit, to help ensure Black, Asian and minority ethnic perspectives are prioritised in research and education for all NHS staff.
+- Develop a Race Equality Assessment toolkit, to help ensure minority ethnic perspectives are prioritised in research and education for all NHS staff.

-- Develop education and training resources targeted at improving Black, Asian and minority ethnic health and social care worker experiences, job retention and relevant NHS policies.
+- Develop education and training resources targeted at improving ethnic minority health and social care worker experiences, job retention and relevant NHS policies.

 An ethnicity module will be incorporated into an ongoing national longitudinal study of NHS staff (NHS CHECK, www.nhscheck.org) to assess health and work outcomes by ethnicity over an 18-month period.
-The survey will capture existing and emerging ethnic inequalities in mental and occupational outcomes between White British and Black, Asian and minority ethnic staff during and after COVID-19.
+The survey will capture existing and emerging ethnic inequalities in mental and occupational outcomes between White British and ethnic minority staff during and after COVID-19.

-Interviews (telephone/online) will also be carried out with Black, Asian and minority ethnic staff with three samples:
+Interviews (telephone/online) will also be carried out with ethnic minority staff with three samples:

-- NHS CHECK sample of Black, Asian and minority ethnic health and social care staff recruited from NHS CHECK Trusts across the UK.
+- NHS CHECK sample of ethnic minority health and social care staff recruited from NHS CHECK Trusts across the UK.

 - Pre/post COVID-19 TIDES sample of London-based nurses and healthcare assistants who have previously completed interviews as part of the TIDES Phase 1.